Milan's Castillejo robbed at gunpoint

 The 25-year-old Spaniard wrote: "Is everything fine in Milan?
 Two guys have robbed me while pointing a gun at my face."

 "But anyway all right, only took the watch.
-I'm fine thanks," Castillejo added.
+I'm fine thanks," Castillejo said.

 Castillejo and Milan are preparing for the resumption of Italian football following the coronavirus pandemic.